billkoul/Androtomist/README.md

 Steps:
 1. Run the create scripts to build the database<br />
-2. Download the Android platform-tools, Apktool (place in the same folder as the ADB exe), and install Frida<br />
+2. Download the Android platform-tools, aapt, Apktool (place in the same folder as the ADB exe), and install Frida<br />
 3. Download an Androidx86 image<br />
 4. Install VirtualBox<br />
 5. load your Androidx86 image, after loading the OS create a snapshot which will be used as a reset point and add the name of the VB image and snapshot to Models/Processing/Terminal.cs<br />